lurto/winfulldark_v2/README.md

 Warning
 =============
 + The script will block the system from accessing this registry key
-	+ which used by the GPOs and the local group policy for setting the wallpaper
+	+ which is used by the GPOs and the local group policy to set the wallpaper
 > HKCU:\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System

-+ The script will bypass administrator rights requirement for chaging the registry ACL
++ The script will bypass administrator rights requirement for changing the registry ACL
 	+ use only with consent from the administrator